dpc10ster/RJafroc/README.md

 * cbmPlot <- PlotCbmFit(c(1, 2), c(0.5, 0.5))
 * print(cbmPlot)
 * You should see two ROC plots in the Plots window.
+* Preliminary documentation (vignettes) is available at https://dpc10ster.github.io/rjafroc-master/.
+* Put your data and other files, if any, in myProject.
+* TBA

 ### How do I get set up?
 Long version: download the package and install from the download ###
 * Clone this repository to a directory anywhere on your computer.
 On my computer it is in /Users/Dev/Downloads/rjafroc.
 Rename the folder if necessary to match my example.